python/cpython/Doc/library/argparse.rst

    * dest_ - The name of the attribute to be added to the object returned by :meth:`parse_args`.

-   * deprecated_ - Whether or not the usage of the argument is deprecated.
+   * deprecated_ - Whether or not use of the argument is deprecated.

 The following sections describe how each of these are used.